bcace/bcace.github.io/tay.md

 Currently all partitioning structures are completely rebuilt at the start of each step since profiling shows that it takes very little time compared to actual agent interactions.

+> GPU structures: GPU structures have an additional difficulty of having to copy data between CPU and GPU and fix any pointers used on both sides (calculating relative addresses and then adding them to the appropriate new base addresses).
+These data transfers are reduced to essential data needed to continue the simulation run, which is reflected in different scenarios when switching between different structures.
+For example, when switching from a CPU structure to a GPU structure we have to push the entire simulation state to GPU, but when switching from `GpuSimple` to `GpuTree` only the tree structure data has to be copied and pointer addresses have to be fixed.

 #### Simple

 `CpuSimple` is a "non-structure" structure used either when *all* agents have to interact, or when we need a reference simulation run to measure the effectiveness of other, more elaborate structures.
 It distributes agents evenly between threads and performs only the narrow phase when deciding which agents should interact.